dailycred/launchy/README.md

 There are four main messages: two on the welcome page, and two on the 'thanks' page.
 All four of these messages are conveniently located in the file `config/locales/en.yml`.
 Simply open this file and start changing the text to be specific to your application.

 You may run out of space for text inside the 'container' element.
 If that is the case, consider changing the height of that element on line 1 of `app/assets/stylesheets/welcome.css.sass`.

+### Testing

+Launchy is set up out-of-the-box with functional and integration tests.
+It also is set up with [guard](https://github.com/guard/guard) and [spork](https://github.com/sporkrb/spork) for running your tests in the background.
+To run `guard`, simply run `guard` in your terminal.
+Run `rake test:functionals` if you simply want to run your functional tests once.

 ######Everything Else